qshahrour/qterraform/README.md

   Operation: OperationTypeApply
   Who:       userA@hostname

-> Result:
+__Result:__
-* Only one apply runs at a time
+① Only one apply runs at a time
-* State remains consistent
+② State remains consistent
-* No corruption
+③ No corruption
 * User B must wait or retry

-🧠 Important details
+__🧠 Important details__
 __What if User A crashes?__
-1. Lock remains
+① Lock remains
-2. User B cannot apply
+② User B cannot apply
-3. Fix (safe):
+③ Fix (safe):
 ```shell
 terraform force-unlock <LOCK_ID>
 ```

 __What about terraform plan?__
-1. Multiple users can run plan safely
+① Multiple users can run plan safely
-2. plan does not lock state (read-only)
+② plan does not lock state (read-only)
 ```yaml
 🔒 Recommended setup (must-have)
 terraform {